Table of contents

 "Storage": {

-// For example, the filestore supplies the absolute file path:
+// For example, the filestore supplies the absolute file paths where the upload data

 "Type": "filestore",